MD-CWI/afivo-streamer/README.md

 * Be relatively easy to use.
 * Be easy to modify.
 * Efficiently make use of a multicore machine.
-* Provide a simple multigrid solver (with point relaxation).
+* Provide a FAS multigrid solver (v-cycle and fmg) with point relaxation.
 * Provide routines for generating output that can be visualized with [Visit](https://wci.llnl.gov/simulation/computer-codes/visit).